dotnet/docs/docs/framework/wcf/diagnostics/tracing/using-tracing-to-troubleshoot-your-application.md

  Describes how you can use the Service Trace Viewer tool to view, correlate and analyze trace data.

  [Significant Traces](../../../../../docs/framework/wcf/diagnostics/tracing/significant-traces.md)
- A list of major traces emitted by [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)].
+ A list of major traces emitted by WCF.

  [Debugging on the Client](../../../../../docs/framework/wcf/diagnostics/tracing/debugging-on-the-client.md)
  Enables clients to debug your application.

  [End-To-End Tracing Scenarios](../../../../../docs/framework/wcf/diagnostics/tracing/end-to-end-tracing-scenarios.md)
- Describes traces used for E2E [!INCLUDE[indigo2](../../../../../includes/indigo2-md.md)] scenarios, for example, synchronous wsHttp request-replies, and asynchronous TCP one-way requests.
+ Describes traces used for E2E WCF scenarios, for example, synchronous wsHttp request-replies, and asynchronous TCP one-way requests.

  [Emitting User-Code Traces](../../../../../docs/framework/wcf/diagnostics/tracing/emitting-user-code-traces.md)
  Describes how to emit traces programmatically in user code, so that you can proactively create instrumentation data to be used later for diagnostic purpose, and in correlation with WCF traces.